To submit an article online, and to check the status of your submission, you need to have an account with Architectural Histories

 Lists should be used sparingly to maximise their effect.

-Use single quotation marks except for quotes within another speech, in which case double quotation marks are used.
+For consistent appearance across the journal, use single quotation marks except for quotes within a quote, in which case double quotation marks are used.

-Quotations that are longer than three lines in length must be in an indented paragraph separate from the main text.
+Quotations that are longer than three lines in length must be in an indented paragraph (a block quote) separate from the main text.

 The standard, non-italicised font of the main text must also be used for all quotes.

 It must be clear from the text and/or citation where the quote comes from.
-If the quote material is under copyright then permission will need to be obtained from the copyright holder.
+If the quoted material is under copyright, then permission will need to be obtained from the copyright holder.